 Open Toed Foot

-As you can see in the photo above the presser foot allows clear visibility during stitching and this is great when using satin and any of the other decorative stitches on your machine.
-The sewing area is much wider than the standard presser foot, there is no bar across the front of the foot so you just get much greater visibility.
+As shown in the picture above, one of the standout features of the open-toed foot is its allowance for clear visibility during stitching.
+This is particularly beneficial when using satin and other decorative stitches on your machine.
+The visual sewing area offered by an open-toed foot is much broader than the standard presser foot and the lack of a bar across the front ensures uninterrupted visibility.

 My Amazon ads are my affiliate links.
 Thank you.